AmanullaChishty/filter/README.md

 </ul>

 ### About
-This is a innvoice filter which takes parameters like currency type,amount range and time period to load a grid of data matching the filter criteria.<br/>
+This is a invoice filter which takes parameters like currency type,amount range and time period to load a grid of data matching the filter criteria.<br/>

 ### Folder Structure